aalemayhu/jamstack-oslo/README.md

 ### Misc

-If you are old school then feel free to reach out on [Email](mailto:alexander@alemayhu.com?subject=JAMstack-Oslo).
+For more old school variants you can reach out on [Email](mailto:alexander@alemayhu.com?subject=JAMstack-Oslo).

-If you prefer GitHub issues you can open up one [here](https://github.com/JAMstack-Oslo/org-website/issues).
+If you prefer GitHub you can open up a [issue](https://github.com/JAMstack-Oslo/org-website/issues).

 ## Notes from previous meetings